-So move anything that might be in front of the sensor, including books, picture frames etc.
+This can be the reason the Vizio TV is not responding to any remote.
+So, move anything that might be in front of the sensor, including books, picture frames etc.

 Also, use a cotton swab with a bit of distilled alcohol to clean any impurities on the Tv sensor and also on the IR remote sensor ( the small lightbulb on the remote’s front edge).

 5. Reset Remote to Clear the Memory (for Universal Remotes)